 In September 2019, the party, led by Jeremy Corbyn, passed an emergency motion requesting that international observers “enter” Kashmir and demand that its people be granted the right to self-determination.

-Additionally, it demanded that Corbyn should meet the high commissioners of Pakistan and India to guarantee “mediation” and the return of peace and normalcy in order to avert possible nuclear exchange.
+Additionally, it demanded that Corbyn should meet the high commissioners of Pakistan and India to guarantee “mediation” and the return of peace and normalcy in order to avert a possible nuclear exchange.

 India denounced the proposal as an attempt to “pander to vote-bank’s interest”.
-Acknowledging the significance of connections with the fastest-growing economy globally, Starmer embarked on quest to rectify the errors committed by his party in the past.
+Acknowledging the significance of connections with the fastest-growing economy globally, Starmer embarked on a quest to rectify the errors committed by his party in the past.

-In his manifesto, he emphasized the trade pact and pledged to create “new strategic partnership” with India.
+In his manifesto, he emphasized the trade pact and pledged to create a “new strategic partnership” with India.
 In public speeches and contacts with the Indian diaspora, Starmer reiterated that Kashmir is an internal matter that Pakistan and India would settle.

 Starmer launched outreach initiatives during his election campaign, condemning bigotry against Hindus and commemorating Hindu cultural festivals such as Diwali and Holi.